Masmiseim36/nxpSDK/boards/evkmimxrt1170/mcuboot_opensource/cm7/readme.txt

 The MCUBoot partition starts at the very beginning of the FLASH memory and spans up to BOOT_FLASH_ACT_APP.
 The primary partition occupies range starting from BOOT_FLASH_ACT_APP up to BOOT_FLASH_CAND_APP.
 The secondary partition starts at BOOT_FLASH_CAND_APP and it is automatically assigned the same size as the primary one.
-The scratch area is 512 KB in size by default.
 The rest of the memory may be used by the application for arbitrary purposes.

 Important notice: should you need to change the partitioning please make sure to update also the header file used by the OTA application!